 Have you been to a beach?
-For swimming in the Sea?
+For swimming in the sea?
 What is the taste of sea water?
 It is salty.
 Why is it salty?

+The major compound in sea water is sodium chloride, which is commonly known as salt.
+Generally, seawater has about 35 grams of salt per liter of water.
+Salinity of sea water is measured in parts per thousand (ppt) which tells us about the amount of salt in 1 liter of water.
+Salinity of ocean varies between 34 ppt to 36 ppt.
 Properties of water changes when there is salt dissolved in it.
 Sea water has more density as compared to freshwater.
-Due to high salt content of Dead Sea (Israel), people can even float over there.
+Due to the high salt content of Dead Sea (Israel), people can even float over there.
 Freezing point of water is lowered when there is salt dissolved in it.

-There are locations in which annual rainfall is very less and with very warm and dry winds which causes a lot of evaporation.
-Due to this evaporation process and lack of rainfall causes increase in salinity of sea water in these areas.
-Because of this seawater becomes denser.
-The north and south regions of Atlantic Ocean have very high salinity.
-This is because of the presence of are strong winds and less rainfall in these regions.
+The salinity of the ocean is not equal at all places.
+It varies according to the location, especially at the surface.
+There is a balance between water being removed by evaporation and freshwater added by rivers and rain.
+This balance helps to control the amount of salinity at various locations of the ocean.
+There are locations where annual rainfall is very less and with very warm and dry winds, which causes a lot of evaporation.
+Due to this evaporation process and lack of rainfall, salinity of sea water increases in these areas.
+Because of this, seawater becomes denser.
+The northern and southern regions of Atlantic Ocean have very high salinity.
+This is because of the presence of strong winds and less rainfall in these regions.
 The Mediterranean Sea has 38 ppt of salinity which is very high.
-There also the evaporation rate is high and addition of fresh water is less because of low rainfall.
+Even there the evaporation rate is high and addition of fresh water is less because of low rainfall.

-Aquarius project team member Prof. Arnold Gordon who is a professor of oceanography at Columbia University in Palisades, New York, said that the Aquarius project has exposed a pattern of salinity across the ocean surface which varies to a large extent across different locations.
-Also he said that the first image showing the variation of salinity marks a great moment in the history of oceanography.
-The Aquarius salinity data are shows much higher quality information than the researcher’s expected data.
+Aquarius project team member Prof. Arnold Gordon, who is a professor of oceanography at Columbia University in Palisades, New York, said that the Aquarius project has exposed a pattern of salinity across the ocean surface which varies to a large extent across different locations.
+Also, he said that the first image showing the variation of salinity marks a great moment in the history of oceanography.
+The Aquarius salinity data shows much higher quality information than the researcher’s expected data.
 The team expects that the Aquarius project will soon allow researchers to explore the connections between ocean currents, global rainfall, ocean currents and climate variations.